alexrobincrabbe/build_a_treehouse/README.md

 ## Goals
 ### Visitor Goals
 The target audience for Build a Treehouse are:
-- People who want are interest in building their own treehouse.
+- People who want are interested in building their own treehouse.
 - People who are interested in seeing beautiful picture of things built by other people.
 - People who want to share things they have built and exchange ideas with the website owner.

 User goals are:
 - Be inspired to build a treehouse.
-- Get an idea of the steps in involved in building a treehouse.
+- Get an idea of the steps involved in building a treehouse.
 - Contact the website owner, to share projects or get tips.
 - Follow the progress of the website owner's treehouse.